-Simply ask for a copy of their event calendar and pass it along to your family members too.
-Your loved one will love showing off their community and introducing you to their friends and lifestyle.
-If possible, have a family member there for any of the special events.
+Simply ask for a copy of their event calendar and pass it along to your family members.
+Your loved one will love introducing you to their friends and showing off their community and lifestyle.
 Also be on the lookout for any other residents who don’t have a family member attending so that your family can step in and invite them to sit at your table.

 The Center of a Real, Delicious Dining Experience